whamBamDev/monitorNbn/README.md

 ## Solution

-The hardware being used for this an old Raspberry Pi I have lying about.
+The hardware being used for this an old Raspberry Pi I have lying about (note that any *nix will do).
 Connected directly to the Telstra Smart Modem using Ethernet.

 ![Hardware](doco/hardwareSetup.png)